benenns/LEMpack/README.md

 1. [Model
     setup](https://github.com/benenns/LEMpackTEST/tree/master/R/01_Setup) -
     Contains R scripts for core modules.
-These scripts are called by code in *R/02\_Run\_model* and *R/03\_Analysis*
+Users can modify these files as necessary (e.g. adjusting analysis time-horizon, intervention
+    sustainment period, discount rate etc.), but do not need to run these scripts, as they will be called by modules in the next two steps.

 2. [Run model and generate
     outputs](https://github.com/benenns/LEMpackTEST/tree/master/R/02_Run_model) -
-    These scripts are used to run the model and produce outputs for single interventions and combinations, as well as deterministics and PSA runs.
+    These scripts are used to run the model and produce raw outputs (costs, QALYs, HIV incidence) for single interventions and combinations (deterministic and PSA), which will be used in *R/03\_Analysis*.

 3. [Analysis](https://github.com/benenns/LEMpackTEST/tree/master/R/03_Analysis) -
-    These scripts use raw model outputs from *R/02\_Run\_model* into the primary analyses: CEA, incidence, cost breakdown, OCIS, production functions, and plots.
+    These scripts use raw model outputs from *R/02\_Run\_model* to conduct the primary analyses: cost-effectiveness analysis (CEA), HIV incidence reduction between different scenarios and status-quo, disaggregated cost breakdown by component (implementation, medical care, PrEP, ART, MOUD), determining optimal combination implementation strategy (OCIS), generating health production
+    functions, and other visualizations of results.

 Background Material
 ===================

-For more detail on the evidence synthesis and model development, please see the following manuscripts:
+For more detail on the evidence synthesis, model development, and analysis, please see the following manuscripts:

 -   Krebs, E., Enns, B., Wang, L., Zang, X., Panagiotoglou, D., Del Rio, C., Dombrowski, J., Feaster, D. J., Golden, M., Granich, R.,